Join the King’s Inns Book Club

-- You don’t have to attend every meeting, please sign up at any time to come along to the next book club meeting.
+- You do not have to attend every meeting, please sign up at any time to come along to the next book club meeting.

 The inaugural meeting of the King’s Inns Book Club was held on Monday 30 November 2020, where we discussed “Fake Law” by The Secret Barrister.
 We were delighted when The Secret Barrister interacted with the Dean on Twitter in the run up to the event, although we can’t guarantee the same level of interaction from all our authors!